 Garlic – well, why not?
 You can use fresh cloves of garlic, or for convenience, you could just use the equivalent amount of crushed garlic from a jar.

-Sugar and salt – to your own taste, and both optional.
+Sugar and salt - to your taste, and both optional.
 I always add a scant teaspoon of sugar to dishes containing tomatoes, as I think it enhances the flavour.
-I would also recommend at least adding a small amount of salt to the pasta when cooking it.
+I would also recommend adding a small amount of salt to the pasta when cooking it.

 Grated cheese – this is for sprinkling over the casserole before it is browned in the oven.
 Use whatever cheese you prefer – I like to use a mixture of cheddar and mozzarella.